aws-samples/sample-bda-redaction/README.md

 **IMPORTANT:** The installation of the portal is completely optional.
 You can skip this section and check the AWS console of the AWS account where the solution is deployed to view the resources created.

 The portal serves as a web interface to manage the PII-redacted emails processed by the backend AWS infrastructure, allowing users to organize, view, and forward sanitized email content.
+You may use the Portal for following use cases.

 ### Portal Use Cases